 Derivatives are financial instruments that derive their value from the price of underlying items such as equities, interest rates or other indices.
 Derivatives are recognised initially and are subsequently measured at fair value through profit or loss, with changes in fair value generally recorded in the income statement.
 Derivatives are classified as assets when their fair value is positive or as liabilities when their fair value is negative.
-This includes embedded derivatives in financial liabilities which are bifurcated from the host contract when they meet the definition of a derivative on a stand-alone basis.
+This includes embedded derivatives in financial liabilities.
 Where the derivatives are managed with debt securities issued by HSBC Continental Europe that are designated at fair value, the contractual interest is shown in 'Interest expense' together with the interest payable on the issued debt.